OpenDSA/OpenDSA/RST/en/Glossary.rst

       :math:`B`, or equivalently :math:`B` is a :term:`superset` of
       :math:`A`, if all elements of :math:`A` are also elements of :math:`B`.

+   subtract-and-guess
+      A technique for finding a :term:`closed-form solution` to a :term:`summation` or :term:`recurrence relation`.

    subtree
       A subtree is a :term:`subset` of the nodes of a binary tree that